jayz922/Updating-Clocks/README.md

-# clockProject

-Summarize the project and what problem it was solving?
-- In this project, the assignment was to create a clock that can be modified by the user with a menu selection in the console.
-When the project is ran, it will display current system time in a 12 hour and 24 hour format along with a menu that allows the user to add an hour, a minute or second to both clocks.
-The last option will stop the program.
+## Updating Clocks

+### Summary

+This program shows two clocks in the terminal in both 12hr and 24 hour formats that displays local machine time.
+User can perform the set menu actions to modulate the time on their screen.

+### Menu Functions

+1) Allows user to add one hour to the current time
+2) Allows user to add one minute to the current time
+3) Allows user to add one second to the current time
+4) Exits the program

+Written for SNHU CS210 "Programming Languages" class in 2018